-Information is released each quarter after approval by the Corporate Management Committee
+Information is released each quarter after approval by the Corporate Management Committee and report to the Board of Directors.

 - (1) Management of financial information has been integrated within the Global Controller Division, and general non-financial information within the Investor Relations Division.
 Final responsibility for the external disclosure of Flash Reports and other information rests with the Investor Relations Division. - (2) Before financial results are released, Flash Reports and other external disclosure documents and important disclosure items are checked by a study committee made up of the CFO and members of the Disclosure Committee.